 Sherwin D'Souza, MD enjoys various aspects of endocrinology, and has a special interest in diabetes, lipid disorders, and cardiometabolic disease.

-Dr. D'Souza is a fellow of the American College of Endocrinology and a diplomate of the American Board of Clinical Lipidology.
+Dr. D'Souza is a fellow of the American College of Endocrinology, a diplomate of the American Board of Clinical Lipidology, and has passed the European Board of Examination for Endocrinology.
 He is currently the medical director at St. Luke's Endocrinology and Humphreys Diabetes Center.
 In addition, he has served as medical director of the Physician Assistant Program at Idaho State University in Meridian.

 In his spare time he enjoys running, hiking, traveling and spending time with his family.